Baby Development: Your 12 Month Old

 Ease the pain of teething.
 Teething is very uncomfortable for babies.
 Not only are teeth erupting under the gums, but babies tend to get stuffy while teething and may not want to eat.
 Nursing offers pain relief and hydrates your baby.
 When a baby is nursing, his or her teeth are resting on the breast — they do not bite to get milk.
 A baby may bite out of curiosity or experimentation but will not get milk, so unlatch a biter.

 Strengthen the immune system.
-Your milk continues to protect your baby as he or she grows.
+Your milk continues to protect your baby development as he or she grows.
 Your milk has an abundance of antibodies.
 Many moms have had the experience of being surrounded with sick friends, sick family members, or even being sick themselves, but their nursing toddler does not get sick.

 Parents of nursing toddlers need support because many people can be critical or curious.
 There are ways to handle the questions and comments.
 It can be helpful to join forces with other nursing moms.
 Having some pre-scripted comebacks in your arsenal can help.